adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 ```

 As mentioned earlier, and as we can see from the `openssl` output, Cloudflare uses `X25519MLKEM768` over TLS 1.3.
-The `AES-256-GCM` is nothing new, but the `X25519MLKEM768` is a post-quantum key exchange algorithm that is based on the ML-KEM standard.
+The `AES-256-GCM` is the familiar bulk encryption cipher, and the `X25519MLKEM768` is a post-quantum key exchange algorithm that is based on the ML-KEM standard.

-In fact, this last algorithm is known as a hybrid key exchange.
+In fact, this last algorithm is what is known as a hybrid key exchange.
-In simple terms, hybrid key exchange involves using two different key agreement algorithms simultaneously to establish a secure connection: one tried-and-true classical algorithm (like the ECDH [X25519](https://en.wikipedia.org/wiki/Curve25519) elliptic curve algorithm many browsers use today) and one new PQC algorithm.
+In simple terms, such exchange involves using two different key agreement algorithms simultaneously to establish a secure connection: one tried-and-true classical algorithm (in this example ECDH [X25519](https://en.wikipedia.org/wiki/Curve25519)) and the new PQC algorithm.

 As explained very well in this [article](https://live.paloaltonetworks.com/t5/quantum-security-articles/the-quantum-countdown-how-hybrid-encryption-is-quietly/ta-p/1230276), the beauty of this hybrid approach is its resilience.
 The resulting connection remains secure as long as at least one of the component algorithms remains unbroken.
-If an unforeseen flaw is found in the new PQC algorithm, the classical algorithm still provides robust protection.
-Conversely, when quantum computers eventually break the classical algorithm, the PQC component will ensure your data remains secure.
-This "belt and suspenders" method allows for the early adoption of quantum-resistant security while retaining the proven guarantees of classical cryptography.
+If an unforeseen flaw is found in ML-KEM, the classical algorithm X25519 still provides robust protection.
+Conversely, when quantum computers eventually break X22159, the PQC component will ensure your data remains secure.
+This method allows for the early adoption of quantum-resistant security while retaining the proven guarantees of classical cryptography.

 ### How is Web PKI affected by Post-Quantum Cryptography?

 In the previous subsections we discussed how PQC affects symmetric and asymmetric cryptography, but we didn't discuss how it affects the Web PKI (Public Key Infrastructure).

 This domain could arguably be the most affected by PQC, as web PKI is one of the trickiest places to deploy post-quantum signatures.
-The reason is size.
+The reason is handshake size.
 As Let's Encrypt explains in their vision on post-quantum future in [this post](https://letsencrypt.org/2026/06/03/pq-certs), ML-DSA-44, one of the smaller NIST standardized post-quantum signature schemes, has a signature roughly 2,420 bytes long.
 The algorithms used in the Web PKI today are much smaller.
 Public keys are bigger as well: 1,312 bytes for ML-DSA-44, 256 bytes for RSA-2048, and 64 bytes for ECDSA-P256.
 A typical Web PKI handshake today carries five signatures and two public keys.
 Replacing those with ML-DSA equivalents would push a single TLS handshake well past 10 kilobytes.
 Cloudflare’s research has shown that, at that scale, a meaningful share of TLS connections fail on real-world networks, and the rest get slower.

-What Let's Encrypt will do, is that they will move to a new design known as ["Merkle Tree Certificates" (MTCs)](https://blog.cloudflare.com/bootstrap-mtc/).
+Let's Encrypt will move to a new design known as ["Merkle Tree Certificates" (MTCs)](https://blog.cloudflare.com/bootstrap-mtc/).
 Instead of issuing certificates one at a time and signing each one individually, an MTC certificate authority issues certificates in batches, with a single signature covering the entire batch.
 Browsers stay up to date on those batch signatures (called “landmarks”) separately from the TLS handshake.
 In the common case, the entire authentication path in an MTC handshake is one signature, one public key, and one inclusion proof.
 That’s smaller than today’s Web PKI handshake, even though MTCs use post-quantum algorithms.
 The other case is the “standalone” form.
 It uses slightly larger handshakes as a fallback when a client’s landmark is out of date.